RHoltje/RHoltje.github.io/_posts/2020-3-6-LearningJekyll.md

 layout: post
 title: Learning Jekyll and GitHub Pages
 ---
-I saw this [arcticle] (https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages) by Barry Clark on Smashing Magazine and decided to use it as a starting point for my own website.
+I saw this [article](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages) by Barry Clark on Smashing Magazine and decided to use it as a starting point for my own website.